moneropay/moneropay/README.md

 MoneroPay provides a simple HTTP API for merchants or individuals who want to accept XMR.
 MoneroPay supports optional status updates via HTTP Callbacks.

-[See here](https://donate.kernal.eu) for an example donation page utilizing MoneroPay.
+[See here](https://donate.kernal.eu) for a donation page utilizing MoneroPay.
+Documentation on MoneroPay can be found [here](https://moneropay.eu).

 ## Endpoints
 | Method | URI                            | Input                                                                                 |